tdworowy/kindle_highlights/md/Crafting_Interpreters_(Nystrom_Robert).md

       This gets us to an important principle called maximal munch.
 When two lexical grammar rules can both match a chunk of code that the scanner is looking at, whichever one matches the most characters wins.

+      The art, then, is finding accidental complexity that can be omitted—language features and interactions that don’t carry their weight by increasing the breadth or ease of using the language.